MicrosoftDocs/cloud-adoption-framework/docs/manage/unified-operations/server/best-practices/local-vagrant-windows.md

     > **Note: It is optional but highly recommended to scope the SP to a specific [Azure subscription and resource group](https://docs.microsoft.com/cli/azure/ad/sp?view=azure-cli-latest)**

-* The Vagrantfile executes a script on the VM OS to install all the needed artifacts as well to inject environment variables.
-Edit the [*scripts/vars.ps1*](https://github.com/microsoft/azure-arc/blob/main/azure-arc-servers-jumpstart/local/vagrant/windows/scripts/vars.ps1) PowerShell script to match the Azure service principal you've just created.
+* The Vagrantfile executes a script on the VM OS to install all the needed artifacts and to inject environment variables.
+Edit the [*scripts/vars.ps1*](https://github.com/microsoft/azure-arc/blob/main/azure-arc-servers-jumpstart/local/vagrant/windows/scripts/vars.ps1) PowerShell script to match the Azure service principal you just created.

   * subscriptionId=Your Azure subscription ID
   * appId=Your Azure service principal name